ethereum/ethereum-org/views/content/ether.md

 * Mining prowess roughly scales proportionally to [memory bandwidth](https://en.wikipedia.org/wiki/AMD_Radeon_Rx_200_series#Chipset_table).
 As our implementation is written in OpenCL, AMD GPUs will be 'faster' than similarly priced NVIDIA GPUs.
 Empirical evidence has already confirmed this, with R9 290x regularly topping benchmarks.

-* ASICs and FPGAs is be strongly discouraged by being rendered financially inefficient, which was confirmed in [an independent audit](https://github.com/LeastAuthority/ethereum-analyses/blob/master/PoW.md#HardwareFeasibility).
+* ASICs and FPGAs are strongly discouraged by being rendered financially inefficient, which was confirmed in [an independent audit](https://github.com/LeastAuthority/ethereum-analyses/blob/master/PoW.md#HardwareFeasibility).
 Don't expect to see them on the market, and if you do, proceed with extreme caution.

 ### 2. Use Bitcoins

 ![bitcoin and ethereum](images/bitcoin-and-ethereum-sitting-on-a-tree@2x.png)

-Ethereum would never be possible without bitcoin—both the technology and the currency—and we see ourselves not as a competiting currency but as complementary within the digital ecosystem.
+Ethereum would never be possible without bitcoin—both the technology and the currency—and we see ourselves not as a competing currency but as complementary within the digital ecosystem.
 Ether is to be treated as "crypto-fuel", a token whose purpose is to pay for computation, and is not intended to be used as or considered a currency, asset, share or anything else.

 There are many ways in which you can use Bitcoins within the Ethereum ecosystem:

 * **Trade BTC for ETH:** multiple third party companies are working to make the exchanging of ether and bitcoins as easy and seamless as possible.
-If so desired one could trade a bitcoins for ether with the purpose of executing contracts and trade it back immediately in order to keep their value pegged and secured by the bitcoin network.
+If so desired one could trade bitcoins for ether with the purpose of executing contracts and trade it back immediately in order to keep their value pegged and secured by the bitcoin network.

 * **Use a pegged derivative:** Ethereum is a great tool for creating complex trading between multiple parties.
 If you have a source for the price of Bitcoin that all parties trust, then it's possible to create an [ethereum based currency](../token) whose value is pegged to the market value of Bitcoin.
-This means that you could trade a btc to a token that is guaranteed to always trade back to the same amount of bitcoins while still being fully compatible with other ethereum contracts.
+This means that you could trade bitcoins to a token that is guaranteed to always trade back to the same amount of bitcoins while still being fully compatible with other ethereum contracts.
 There are multiple ways of doing that and as some of these projects go live and are tested by the community, we will list them here.

 * **Use a Bitcoin relay to convert a 2 way peg**: [the bitcoin relay](https://github.com/ethereum/btcrelay/) is a piece of code that allows you to sidechain a bitcoin into ethereum.
-This means that you can use bitcoin native limited scripting capability to lock a bitcoin into a contract that is directly connected to an ethereum contract, which can then issue an ethereum based token that is guaranteed to be backed by bitcoin.
+This means that you can use Bitcoin's native limited scripting capability to lock a bitcoin into a contract that is directly connected to an ethereum contract, which can then issue an ethereum based token that is guaranteed to be backed by bitcoin.
 The relay is under development and as implementations are tested and proved to be secure, we will list them here.

 ### 3. Importing from the presale wallet

-Before you decide to import your presale ether wallet, please remember that Frontier is a public, live test network. **It is dangerous, potentially full of bugs and is prone to instability.
-If you understand the risks and still want to go forward, then importing your presale wallet is very easy.
+Before you decide to import your presale ether wallet, please remember that Frontier is a public, live test network. **It is dangerous, potentially full of bugs and is prone to instability.** If you understand the risks and still want to go forward, then importing your presale wallet is very easy.

 If you are still on the console, then quit it by pressing _control+C_ multiple times and pressing enter.